freerange/site/soups/blog/cooperating-with-fairmondo.snip.markdown

 We can’t talk too much at this stage about what we recommended, as Fairmondo UK are thinking about their next steps - but they were very pleased with the advice we gave them.
-We also learnt a lot by looking at a couple of different, large rails apps including how
+We also learnt a lot by looking at a couple of different, large Rails apps including how
 [translation and internationalisation](http://guides.rubyonrails.org/i18n.html) works in Rails.